-A: Pain medications and epidurals continue to be readily available as well as nitrous oxide.
+A: Pain medications and epidurals continue to be readily available.
 Also, walking during labor is limited to one patient/partner at a time in the hall.
 Both you and your partner/support person will need to wear a mask.
 Your delivery team will wear gowns, gloves, masks and eye protection to protect all present.

 Q: What if I test positive for COVID-19?